darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/export-selected.md

 Files can be exported to a file on disk, email, various on-line storage locations, a webalbum, or a book template.

-_Note: You can also press `Ctrl+E` within the darkroom mode to export the current image._
+You can also press `Ctrl+E` within the darkroom mode to export the currently-edited image using the last settings from this module.

 # module controls